November 21, 2022

 Finally, you’ll need to do something that just about every writer dreads, no matter what they might claim: asking for and incorporating feedback.

 If you’re lucky, you’ll have a group of fellow freelancers to proofread your piece before passing it on to your client.
 Bonus points if they’re also SEO writers!
 Their feedback should be constructive and always in service of clarity.
 Feel free to ignore anything you feel doesn’t work with the piece, but do take their suggestions seriously, especially if more than one person says the same thing.

 Dealing with client feedback can be somewhat tougher.
+Make sure you aren’t falling prey to freelance scope creep.
 Sometimes, clients who don’t know much about SEO will request changes that either don’t add anything of substance, or are actually detrimental to the post.
-(For example, they might ask you to make a section unnecessarily long, or to remove the step-by-step structure that breaks up the post into digestible pieces.)
+(For example, they might ask you to make a section unnecessarily long, or to remove the step-by-step structure that breaks up the post into digestible pieces that boots SEO ranking.)

-Tags: content marketing, content marketing clients, freelance, freelance rates, freelance writing tips, freelancer, guest post, search engine optimization, seo, six figure freelancing, writing advice, writing tips
+Tags: content marketing, freelance, freelance rates, freelance writing tips, freelancer, guest post, search engine optimization, seo, six figure freelancing, writing advice, writing tips